Kanakjr/GraphIAM/README.md

 **Steps**
 1. Generate near realistic enterprise User information consisting of different departments and respective hierarchical roles.
 This information will be saved to an ***User.csv***
 2. Generate random machine and machine groups and assigning them different owners from the the ***Users.csv***
+3. Import the generated data from CSV into Neo4j using a cypher query.
+This will create entities and map required relationship between them.
+With this step our graph based repository for IAM metadata is ready.